We tested the best puppy toys 2024 for chewing, play, and enrichment

 Type: Chew

 Puppies might look cute but those razor sharp teeth are no joke.
-For when your pups are going through teething, you need something they can dig those teeth into (that isn't your furniture) and the Nylabone Puppy Teething Chew is our favorite for that.
+For when your pups are going through teething, you need something they can dig those teeth into (that isn't your furniture) and the Nylabone Puppy Teething Chew is on of the best puppy toys for teething.

 Our tester Gillian and her pup Quinn tried out the Nylabone.
 Gillian said, "Quinn LOVED these Nylabones because she was teething".
 We like how long these chews last and they are coated in a tasty flavor that keeps pups occupied without any mess.
 If you have a really aggressive chewer on your hands though, this might not be for you.